oroconnor/reverie/_posts/2020-12-29-pollutionrose.md

 ```r
 pollutionrose(dataframename)
 ```
-More often than not, you will need to clarify either the wind direction column name or the pollutant, so in practice the simplist use of pollutionrose() looks like this:
+More often than not, you will need to clarify either the wind direction column name or the pollutant, so in practice the simplest use of pollutionrose() looks like this:

 ```r
 pollutionrose(dataframename, pollutant = "actualpollutantcolumnname" wd = "actualwinddirectioncolumnname")